-Your Baby ’s eyes and hair are now pigmented, and the lungs keep producing surfactants.
+Your Child ’s eyes and hair are now pigmented, and the lungs keep producing surfactants.

 You can enter labor at any moment, so if you have regular contractions, see blood-stained mucus, or notice your water break, go to the hospital.

-By now, the circumference of Your Baby ’s head and abdomen are about the same.
+By now, the circumference of Your Child ’s head and abdomen are about the same.
 The toenails reach the tips of the toes, and the lanugo hair has mostly shed all.
-Your Baby now weighs about 2.8 kg and measures around 49 cm in height — the size of a pumpkin.
+Your Child now weighs about 2.8 kg and measures around 49 cm in height — the size of a pumpkin.

-The lungs: Meanwhile, Your Baby continues to produce surfactant, which helps to prevent the air sacs in the lungs from collapsing during breathing.
-At this point, your little Your Baby should have enough surfactant to breathe without problems after delivery.
+The lungs: Meanwhile, Your Child continues to produce surfactant, which helps to prevent the air sacs in the lungs from collapsing during breathing.
+At this point, your little Your Child should have enough surfactant to breathe without problems after delivery.

 What you can do now

 You may want to get to know the pediatrician who will take care of Your Child when delivered.
 This is a good time to do it.
 The pediatrician may end up being your baby’s doctor for several years, so be sure the doctor is someone you’re comfortable with.
 If not, you can ask your hospital for another pediatrician.

 Learn about postnatal depressions: Even though you are looking forward to Your Child ’s arrival with joy, don’t be surprised if after giving birth you may feel a little bit sad or moody.
 Postnatal depressions have many forms, from mild depressions, such as the Baby Blues, which go away on their own without any treatment, to more severe postpartum depressions.
 Watch out for signs and symptoms of postnatal depressions and seek help if you are feeling depressed.

 Dr. Wanwadee Sapmee Panyakat, MD.
 (30 June 2020)